joshuabradley012/joshbradley-blog/tasks.md

-- [ ] Migrate the old blog posts to the new format
 - [ ] Add projects from the old site, include static projects
-- [ ] Consider adding reading list, listening log, quotes, big ideas, etc
+- [ ] Add quotes, people, books, etc
 - [ ] Add an embed tweet component, can use Vercel's react-tweet
 - [ ] Add a video component
 - [ ] Add a mermaid renderer component